Analysis | Is Virginia Tech a sleeping giant or a faded power? Its next coach will answer that question.

 Beamer built a powerhouse on recruiting the Hampton Roads area, building a pipeline from the talent-rich region known by its area code: the 757.
 Fuente allowed other programs, notably North Carolina since Mack Brown’s return, to pilfer top players from the 757.
 Fuente’s replacement’s first priority, and realistic aim, should be to build a figurative wall around Virginia Beach.

 But that can’t be the only solution.
 The next coach needs to find out how to sell recruits from California and Texas and Louisiana on a pretty campus in Southwest Virginia.
-He needs to energize alumni.
+He needs to energize alumni and ingratiate himself into the tightknit community, something Fuente never mastered as Beamer did.
 He needs to navigate the transfer portal.
-“You cannot be insular these days,” Athletic Director Whit Babcock told reporters Tuesday.
+“You cannot be insular these days,” Babcock told reporters Tuesday.

 Nothing inherently makes Virginia Tech a college football powerhouse, but nothing inherently prevents it from being one, either.
 The right coach at the right time can transform a program with enough resources.
 Under Fuente, Virginia Tech went 43-31.
 In the six years before Dabo Swinney’s first full season as head coach, Clemson went 47-29.